ubio/technical-challenge/README.md

 # Task Service

 This application is a simple task manager.
-It allows clients to create, find, list, complete and delete the tasks.
+It allows clients to create, find, list, complete and delete tasks.
 It is developed using our default code structure and design practices.

 ## Endpoints